 Doctoral committees must be comprised of at least four members.
-The chair must have a PhD and be a tenure-track or tenured professor at Montana State University.
+The chair must be a tenure-track or tenured professor at Montana State University.
 The committee must have a majority of tenure-track or tenured faculty members from MSU.
+PhD students should aim to have their committee chair selected by March 1st of their first year in the program.

 In selecting a committee chair, Doctoral students will want to take into account some of the following: a faculty member's intellectual interests and expertise; the relevance of a faculty member's expertise to the student's dissertation and interests; courses taken with a faculty member; faculty member availability; working relationship with the faculty member.
-The program recommends that the student have a committee chair by the third semester in the program.
 Additional committee members are then selected after discussion between the student and his/her committee chair.
 Students should consult with the Director of Graduate Studies if they have any questions on selecting a chair and committee members.